The Care Quality Commission (CQC)

 • provider partners

-The assessment team will also meet with:
+The assessment team also met with:

 • the Chief Executive and Leader of Bristol City Council